One-day Hampden County 4-H and Youth Fair returns

 WEST SPRINGFIELD, Mass.
-(WWLP) – The Hampden County 4-H & Youth Fair will be held at Eastern States Exposition’s Mallary Complex this Saturday from 9am-5pm.
+(WWLP) – The Hampden County 4-H & Youth Fair will be held at the Eastern States Exposition’s Mallary Complex this Saturday from 9 a.m.- 5 p.m.

 On this one-day event, participants showcase their accomplishments from the past year, including animal projects, handmade crafts, gardening, art, photography, robotics, and much more.
 There is no admission charge or parking fee.